Believe it or not, your poop tells you a lot about what’s going on

 What Your Poop Is Telling You

-Levels 1-2 are considered constipation while Levels 5-6 are considered diarrhea.
+So, levels 1-2 indicate constipation while Levels 5-6 mean diarrhea.

 Diarrhea (Levels 5-6) can be linked to side effects from medications and too much of certain supplements like magnesium or Vit C. Other factors to consider are bacterial overgrowth, parasites, viruses, and food intolerances.
 If your diarrhea is consistent, you may have IBS/IBD like Crohn’s, Again, seeking the help of a healthcare professional may be warranted.

 Thin & Narrow stools, not listed on the chart, fall in the constipation category.
 These can be linked to IBS and sometimes colon cancer.
 If this is a regular occurrence, it’s best to seek the advice of a healthcare professional to rule out cancer.

 In addition to the shape of your stool, you want to notice and track things like changes in color or strong smells.